top of page

 ´

-Lappé has worked in all phases of documentary film and television production from the initial spark of an idea to final delivery, managing shoe-string to multi-million dollar budgets.
+Lappé has worked in all phases of documentary film, television and podcast production from the initial spark of an idea to final delivery, managing shoe-string to multi-million dollar budgets.
 He has extensive experience working domestically and overseas as a director, as well as directing dramatic recreations, motion graphics, visual effects and show packaging.

-He began his career as a freelance feature writer for The New York Times (City, Styles, Magazine Sections), New York, Paper, The Fader, South China Morning Post, ESPN: The Magazine, Vice, Black Book, Rolling Stone Mexico, Salon.com, among many others.
+He began his career as a freelance feature writer for The New York Times, New York, Paper, The Fader, South China Morning Post, ESPN: The Magazine, Vice, Black Book, Rolling Stone Mexico, among many others.
 He reported from the backstreets of Havana, the contested hills of the West Bank, the slums of San Salvador and the top of a 200 ft. redwood tree, which is still the scariest thing he's ever done.
 His big break in television came when MTV News and Specials optioned a New York Times feature article he wrote about computer hackers.
-The network hired him to produce his first documentary alongside correspondent Serena Altschul.
-In addition, he was an on-air correspondent for Video News International, the world pioneer in one-man-band video journalism, where he shot and produced his own stories for an internationally syndicated series.
+The network hired him to produce his first documentary

-As a commentator, he's been invited to opine on media outlets around the world, including Sky News, Fox Business Network, Reason podcast, Fusion, Huffington Post Live, CBC, THE LEONARD LOPATE SHOW, THE RACHEL MADDOW SHOW, NPR, BBC, Radio France and Radio Havana.
-He was a regular guest host on Air America Radio, including a segment on THE MAJORITY REPORT with Janeane Garofalo.
+As a commentator, he's been invited to opine on media outlets around the world, including Sky News, Huffington Post Live, CBC, WNYC, NPR, BBC Radio, Channel 4 News, Radio France, Fox Business Network and Radio Havana.
 He has also lectured at over twenty universities, institutions and conferences on the state and future of the media.

 At RadicalMedia, he was a creative consultant, director, producer and writer on numerous high profile projects from 2010-2014.
-Clients included: J.Crew, Apple, VEVO, Lady Gaga’s Born This Way Foundation, and Jay Z and Ron Howard’s documentary MADE IN AMERICA.
+Clients included: J.Crew, Apple, VEVO, and Jay Z and Ron Howard’s documentary MADE IN AMERICA.
 He wrote Robert Redford’s critically acclaimed 3D documentary, CATHEDRALS OF CULTURE: THE SALK INSTITUTE.

 Lappé has authored or contributed to several books.
-His graphic novel, SHOOTING WAR, was called "the Apocalypse Now of the War on Terror" by Forbes and is being developed into a scripted series.
+His Eisner Award-nominated graphic novel SHOOTING WAR was serialized in New York Magazine and was called "the Apocalypse Now of the War on Terror" by Forbes, "scary smart" by Rolling Stone and "wicked satire" by the Financial Times

 Lappé also co-directed the short film, LEBANON WINS THE WORLD CUP, which won best doc short at the 2015 Warsaw International Film Festival and the Santa Barbara Film Festival.